FLOWER GUIDES

 Woodbridge - Pink

-hardy white hibiscus with a red centre
+hardy white hibiscus with red centre

-pink hisbiscus shrub in flower
+pink hisbiscus shrub flower

 HIBISCUS SOCIETIES